 Thirteen thousand miles long and dating back to the third century B.C., the Great Wall of China is a must-see for history buffs, adventure seekers, and everyone in between.
 The most visited part of the Great Wall is just northwest of Beijing.

 Fire State Park, Nevada

 Dubbed the Fire Wave, this Nevada state park is one that nature lovers shouldn't miss.
-Standing here will make you like your Dr. Suess dreams are coming to life, only better.
+Standing here will make you feel like your Dr. Seuss dreams are coming to life, only better.